LaboratoireMecaniqueLille/crappy/docs/source/concepts/blocks_links_labels.rst

 Links carry labeled dictionaries
 --------------------------------

-A regular :class:`~crappy.links.Link` is a one-way connection.
+A regular :class:`~crappy.links.link.Link` is a one-way connection.
 Its source Block sends dictionaries and its destination Block receives them.
 Each dictionary maps a **label** to a value:

 .. code-block:: python